Skip to main content

 • Remove empty folders;

-• Ignore files and folders that you don't want when finishing your application development.
+• Ignore files and folders that you do not want to keep after finishing your application development.

 info